Flu: There’s a Vaccine for That

 People with diabetes or heart disease have a much higher risk of serious flu-related complications compared to others, so it is important to get your flu shot every year.
 Because of the COVID-19 pandemic, it is even more important to get your flu shot this year.

-Among the hundreds of thousands of people hospitalized during last year’s flu season, nearly 1 in 3 had diabetes and nearly 1 in 2 had heart disease.
+Among the hundreds of thousands of people hospitalized during last year’s flu season, nearly one in three had diabetes and nearly one in two had heart disease.
 Studies show that flu shots reduce hospitalizations among people with diabetes by 79%.

 Despite the relatively low cost of a flu vaccine and the higher risk of illness if you don’t get one, 30% of people with health insurance are not vaccinated for the flu.
-Among the uninsured, the percentage of people who are not vaccinated increases to 60%, and 1 in 3 people with heart disease are not vaccinated.
+Among the uninsured, the percentage of people who are not vaccinated increases to 60%, and one in three people with heart disease are not vaccinated.

 Some flu complications are severe and can lead to hospitalization and even death.
 Common complications from the flu include pneumonia, bronchitis, sinus infections and ear infections.

 People with heart disease and stroke also have a higher risk of developing serious complications from the flu.
-The risk of having a heart attack is 6 times higher for adults over 35 during the week of a flu diagnosis because flu-related complications can put stress on the heart.
+The risk of having a heart attack is six times higher for adults over 35 during the week of a flu diagnosis because flu-related complications can put stress on the heart

 Pneumonia, a flu-related complication, limits the amount of oxygen the lungs can pass into the blood.
 This puts additional strain on the heart.
 The heart also has to work harder to supply the lungs with blood during a pneumonia infection.

-There are two main types of flu vaccines—injections (the flu shot) and nasal sprays.
-Experts recommend the flu shot for people with diabetes or cardiovascular disease.
+There are two main ways flu vaccines are given—injections (the flu shot) and nasal sprays.
+Experts recommend the flu shot for people with diabetes or CVD.

 The safety of nasal spray vaccines for people with these conditions is unknown.
-Ask your health care provider if you have questions about which flu vaccine is right for you.
+Ask your health care provider if you have questions about which way to get the flu vaccine is right for you.

-Flu vaccines are important for everyone, every year, but getting a flu shot is even more important during the COVID-19 pandemic to keep you as healthy as possible and to help hospitals manage the increased number of patients they have.
+Flu vaccines are important for everyone, every year, but getting a flu shot is even more important during the COVID-19 pandemic to keep you as healthy as possible and to help hospitals manage the increased number of people they’re seeing.

-Almost all primary care physicians provide flu shots in their offices, and many pharmacies offer flu shots at locations across the country.
+Almost all primary care physicians provide flu shots in their offices, and many pharmacies offer flu shots too.
 Medical providers are working hard to keep visitors safe during the COVID-19 pandemic.
-When you make an appointment for your flu vaccine, ask what new policies have been put in place to protect people from contracting the coronavirus.
-This will help you feel comfortable and help you know what to expect when you arrive.
+When you make an appointment for your flu vaccine, ask what new policies have been put in place to protect people from contracting COVID-19.
+This will help you feel comfortable and know what to expect when you arrive.

-Most medical clinics require masks and limit the number of people allowed in the building.
+Most clinics require masks and limit the number of people allowed in the building.
 You may be asked COVID-19 screening questions, like if you’ve been in close contact with people who have tested positive.
-Most health offices will take your temperature at the door and promote social distancing.
+Most health offices will take your temperature and promote social distancing.
 Exam rooms and commonly used surfaces are carefully disinfected between visitors.

-Getting a flu shot reduces your risk of becoming sick or having serious complications.
+Getting a flu shot reduces your risk of becoming sick or having serious complications, this is especially important for people with diabetes or heart disease.
 Schedule your flu shot today to make sure you are protected this season.